calumptrck/calumV2/README.md

 - finished daily tasks schema & api route
 - added password to form
 - admin page

-## Todo:
 - logic for new tasks controller
 - integrate with db for "What I'm working on"

+## Todo:
-- connect flash for new tasks
+- page for viewing all completed tasks
+- finish setting up links
-- tests
+- set up aws

 will finish by end of january.